 What is sexual harassment?
 According to the Equal Employment Opportunity Commission (EEOC):

-Actor/director David Schwimmer just announced the creation of six brief videos about sexual harassment, an awareness campaign called #ThatsHarassment.
+Actor/director David Schwimmer just announced the creation of six brief videos, an awareness campaign called #ThatsHarassment.
 At least two of the presentations, based on real incidents, involve the workplace.

 The first one seen below stars Schwimmer as the offending boss.
 As Dr. Patrick stated in a more recent post, “Sexual harassment is often an exploitation of power imbalance.
 Such harassment is not motivated by sexual interest, but by the desire to intimidate, humiliate, or degrade.”